modern-influence-of-ancient-warriors

 The Spartan system, called the agoge, was a lifelong regimen beginning at age seven.
 Boys were taken from their families to live in barracks where they underwent extreme physical and psychological testing.
 Their training included:

-- Barefoot running on rocky terrain to harden the soles and improve balance.
+- Barefoot running on rocky terrain to harden the soles and improve balance and foot strength.

-- Frequent wrestling matches with older boys to develop strength and toughness.
+- Frequent wrestling matches with older boys—often to submission—to develop strength, toughness, and pain tolerance.

-- Weapons practice with wooden swords and shields, often in mock battles.
+- Weapons practice with wooden swords and shields, often in mock battles that included real risk of injury.

-- Food deprivation and forced theft to build resourcefulness and resilience.
+- Food deprivation and forced theft to build resourcefulness and resilience; those caught were beaten for incompetence, not for stealing.

 Spartans also performed a grueling ritual called krypteia, where young men were sent into the countryside to survive and kill Helots.
 This forged extreme mental fortitude and physical independence.
-By adulthood, a Spartan hoplite could endure marches in bronze armor, engage in hand-to-hand combat for hours, and maintain discipline under intense pain.
+By adulthood, a Spartan hoplite could endure marches in bronze armor, engage in hand-to-hand combat for hours under a blazing sun, and maintain discipline under intense pain.
+Their diet, known as melas zomos (black broth), was a simple mix of pork, blood, salt, and vinegar—unappealing but dense in iron and protein.

 Roman Legionary Conditioning